Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 ![Capture of right click on hubs-cloud-master folder, menu with items.
 "Open with Code" choice with blue Visual Studio Code icon is highlighted in purple.](img/beginnersguide/image59.png)

 i.
 Visual Studio Code will open.
-Select ‘Yes, I trust the authors’. 💡 Tip: Ignore any other notifications from VS Code by closing the notification box.
+Select ‘Yes, I trust the authors’.
+> 💡 Tip: Ignore any other notifications from VS Code by closing the notification box.

 ![Capture of Visual Studio Code opening with notification "Do you trust the authors of the files in this folder?"
 "Yes, I trust the authors" is button to the lower left is highlighted in purple.
 A lower pop-up with text "you have Windows Subsystem for Linux (WSL) installed..." can be ignored and closed.](img/beginnersguide/image60.png)

-# **Section 2 Connect DO**
+## **Section 2 Connect DO**

-## 10\.
+### 10\.
 Generate DO API token

 You need to get a ‘password’ in the form of an API Token from DO so that your modified Hubs code can be accepted by DO.
 You’ll insert that token into doctl so that DigitalOcean can understand it.

 a.
 Go to [DigitalOcean](https://www.digitalocean.com/).
 From the same sidebar where MANAGE is, go to the 4th menu section that has Billing, Support, Settings, API.
 Select **API**.

-💡Tip: We found that you can API via your Tab button.
+> 💡 Tip: We found that you can API via your Tab button.

 ![Capture of DigitalOcean left menu.
 API New button under Billing, Support, and Settings is highlighted in purple.](img/beginnersguide/image61.png)